-Common financial transactions and tasks that are involved in bookkeeping include:
+Typical financial transactions and tasks that are involved in bookkeeping include:

-- Billing for goods sold or services provided to clients.
+- Billing for goods sold or services provided to clients

-- Recording receipts from customers.
+- Recording receipts from customers

-- Verifying and recording invoices from suppliers.
+- Verifying and recording invoices received from suppliers

-- Paying suppliers.
+- Paying suppliers

-- Processing employees' pay and the related governmental reports.
+- Processing employees' pay and the related governmental reports

-- Monitoring individual accounts receivable.
+- Monitoring individual accounts receivable

-- Recording depreciation and other adjusting entries.
+- Recording depreciation and other adjusting entries

-- Providing financial reports.
+- Providing financial reports

 Today bookkeeping is done with the use of computer software.
 For example, QuickBooks (from Intuit) is a low-cost bookkeeping and accounting software package that is widely used by small businesses in the U.S.